antixenoinitiative/axiwikisite/_guides/quick-start-guide.md

 {: .note }
 Page tags cannot be searched by the search bar tool; only **Browse Tags** tool can use tags for navigation filtering. {.is-info}

 In many wiki pages, hyperlink text is used to navigate to additional content, but they look a bit different from your standard hyperlinks, with blue text and blue underlines.
-Hyperlinks look just like [this]() and can hide very long urls as in the case of this link to this [quick-start guide](/en/quick-start-guide) which is the same as <https://wiki.antixenoinitiative.com/en/quick-start-guide>.
+Hyperlinks look just like [this]() and can hide very long urls as in the case of this link to this [quick-start guide]({{ site.baseurl }}/quick-start-guide) which is the same as <https://wiki.antixenoinitiative.com{{ site.baseurl }}/quick-start-guide>.
 There have already been a few examples; however, please understand text is often emphasized using the same **orange** styling as a hyperlink without the underline.

 ---